HackYourFuture/databases/README.md

 2. Install MySQL server and client using `brew install mysql`.

-> For a step-by-step tutorial, check out this MySQL [tutorial](http://www.mysqltutorial.org/getting-started-with-mysql/) or

 After you've finished installing the software, open it through your command line interface:

 - Windows users should use `Microsoft MySQL Command Line client`.